-Selected 2010 Statewide Projects, Programs, and Services
+Selected 2011 Statewide Projects, Programs, and Services

-- To benefit Washington State citizens in these economic hard times, Washington State Library staff: - Launched a Renew Washington grant cycle that helped libraries address the needs of people in their communities providing access to employment-related information, resources, and services. - Constructed a nationally recognized Hard Times Resource Guide web portal to connect citizens to resources in the areas of employment and job seeking, housing and homelessness, finances, health and sustenance. - The Washington State Library served the needs of traditionally unserved individuals: - The Washington Talking Book and Braille Library provided statewide library services to those who are sight-impaired or who have difficulty using print materials. - Branch libraries of the Washington State Library provided service to individuals in state correctional and mental health facilities.
+- To benefit Washington State citizens in these economic hard times, Washington State Library staff: - Launched a Renew Washington grant cycle that helped libraries address the needs in their communities, providing access to employment-related information, resources, and services. - Constructed a nationally recognized Hard Times Resource Guide web portal to connect people to resources in the areas of employment and job seeking, housing and homelessness, finances, health and sustenance. - The Washington State Library served the needs of marginalized populations: - The Washington Talking Book & Braille Library provided statewide library services to those who are sight-impaired or who have difficulty using print materials. - Branch libraries of the Washington State Library provided service to individuals in state correctional and mental health facilities. - The Connecting the Dots project forged a new partnership between the Washington State Library and the University of Washington's Information School, which will strengthen public libraries' efforts to participate as essential partners in the early learning movement in Washington State.

-5th Legislative District:
+1st Legislative District